Pranav-sai-g/ML-Projects/README.md

 ### ML-Projects

-This repository contains several machine learning projects developed by me with a little contribution people in ML community.
+This repository contains several machine learning projects developed by me with a little contribution from people in ML community.
 Each project focuses on different aspects of machine learning, showcasing a variety of techniques and approaches.
 Below is a brief overview of the projects available in this repository:

 # 1. COVID-19 Prediction from Chest X-Ray using CNN
 This project utilizes Convolutional Neural Networks (CNN) to predict COVID-19 infection from chest X-ray images.
 The CNN model is trained on a dataset of X-ray images to identify patterns associated with the virus.